Saad-Mufti/Voice-Dev/README.md

 # voice-dev

 Streamline your development workflow by leveraging Voice-Dev.
 Voice-Dev is a VS Code Expansion where you can speak commands to your machine and expect an output of code for whichever language you are working in.
-The extension uses node-audiorecorder to get audio input, and Mozilla's DeepSpeech pre-trained English model as a Speech-to-Text engine.
+The extension uses node-audiorecorder to get audio input, Mozilla's DeepSpeech pre-trained English model as a Speech-to-Text engine, and NLP.js to process and intelligently interpret requests using NLP classifications.

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+-Get code directly from stackoverflow from spoken queries.

 ## Requirements